LG Electronics: Products

-LG Electronics' products include televisions, home theater systems, refrigerators, washing machines, computer monitors, wearable devices, solar modules, smart appliances and, formerly, smartphones.
+LG Electronics products include televisions including hospitality televisions for hotels and commercial industrials, home theater systems, home audio, portable audio and headphones, refrigerators, washing machines, computer monitors, wearable devices, vehicle audio and displays, smart appliances and formerly smartphones and solar panels.

 Televisions

 The LG SL9000 was one of several new Borderless HDTV's advertised for release at IFA Berlin in 2009.
 LG Electronics launched an OLED TV in 2013 and 65-inch and 77-inch sizes in 2014.
-LG Electronics introduced its first Internet TV in 2007, originally branded as "NetCast Entertainment Access" devices.
+LG Electronics introduced its first Internet TV in 2007, originally branded as "Net Cast Entertainment Access" devices.
 They later renamed the 2011 Internet televisions to "LG Smart TV" when more interactive television features were added, that enable the audience to receive information from the Internet while watching conventional TV programming.

 In November 2013, a blogger discovered that some of LG's smart TVs silently collect filenames from attached USB storage devices and program viewing data, and transmit the information to LG's servers and LG-affiliated servers.
 Shortly after this blog entry went live, LG disabled playback on its site of the video, explaining how its viewer analytics work, and closed the Brightcove account the video was hosted on.

 LG manufactures remote control models that use Hillcrest Labs' Freespace technology to allow users to change channels using gestures and Dragon NaturallySpeaking technology for voice recognition.

 As of 2014, LG is using webOS with a ribbon interface with some of its smart TVs.
 LG reported that in the first eight months after release, it had sold over 5 million webOS TVs.

 In 2016, exclusively to India, Indian arm of South Korea's LG Electronics Inc started selling a TV that would repel mosquitoes.
 It uses ultrasonic waves that are silent to humans but cause mosquitoes to fly away.
 It was released on 16 June 2016.
 The technology was also used in air conditioners and washing machines.
 The TV is aimed for lower-income consumers living in conditions that would make them susceptible to mosquitoes.

 In 2018, it was reported that LG was planning to sell big-screen televisions that could be rolled up and retract automatically with the push of a button come 2019.

 Mobile devices

 In April 2021, LG officially confirmed that it will shut down its mobile division.
 Earlier, there had been rumours that LG considered selling its mobile division with Vingroup and Volkswagen named as potential buyers.

+Other than mobile phones, LG Electronics have also made tablet computers like the LG G series complementing the mobile phones.
+LG also makes laptop computers in the LG Gram line, and previously under the Xnote line (see List of LG laptops).